ronpang/WIZnet-HK_Ron/TCP/README.md

-# Connection diagram
+## Connection diagram ##

 ![][link-connection diagram]

-# TCP server
+## TCP server ##

-This sample code is based on TCP server Echo provided by WIZnet.
+This sample code is based on TCP server Echo provided by WIZnet

-The purpose for using TCP server rather than using client is allowing user doesn't need to change their code frequently.
+- TCP server rather than using client is allowing user doesn't need to change their code frequently.

-The purpose for making this code is letting more people to understand more about WIZnet's solution.
+Device:
+1. Raspberry PI PICO - The mainboard converted to circuit python and bundle with adafruit's and WIZnet's library
+2. WIZnet Ethernet HAT - Provides the Ethernet feature

+Modified:

-This method added status register checking to handle different kind of communication stage
+* Status register checking to handle different kind of communication stage

-# DHT11 and LED control
+## DHT11 and LED control ##

 It is based on the above TCP server code.

+Added:
-- DHT11 temperature and humidity sensor
+1. DHT11 temperature and humidity sensor
-- LED light control
+2. LED light control

-# DHT11, LED control and Soil moisture sensor
+## DHT11, LED control and Soil moisture sensor ##

+Added:

-- DHT11 and LED light control
+1. DHT11 and LED light control
-- Added Soil moisture sensor ([Soil moisture sensor coding][link-soil moisture readme])
+2. Added Soil moisture sensor
+    1. Converting adc values to percentage values(%) ([Soil moisture sensor coding][link-soil moisture readme])
+    2. Find the mositure range of the sensor

-# Neopixel light control with light sensor
+## Neopixel light control with light sensor ##

-- Light sensor controls the brightness of the pixel light
+1. Light sensor module
+     1. Converting adc values to  percentage values (%), based on this value to change the brightness of the Pixel LED
-- Commands to control on/off and color
+2. Commands to control on/off and color
+     1. Determine the command (on/off) and do related response
+     2. Inputting RBG values in interger form (xxx,xxx,xxx) to change the color of the Pixel leds